holepunchto/blind-peer-router/README.md

 # blind-peer-router

-> **POC** — This is a proof-of-concept.
-Blind peers must be provided as a fixed set at startup.
-Dynamic peer discovery and registration are not yet implemented.
+> **POC** — This is a proof-of-concept still.
+Breaking changes possible till the V1 release.

 Single-writer RPC service that maps content keys to blind peer assignments.
 Clients request peers for a given content key and the service resolves the closest configured blind peers by XOR distance, persisting assignments in HyperDB so subsequent requests for the same key return the same peers.